 If you’re looking for the ideal website builder for your blog, business website, or ecommerce store, you’ve no doubt run across the names Weebly and WordPress.
-Both of these top-rated platforms stand out from the rest by delivering a free starter website alongside a wealth of tools for budding entrepreneurs and growing businesses.
+Both of these top-rated e-commerce platforms stand out from the rest by delivering a free starter website alongside a wealth of tools for budding entrepreneurs and growing businesses.

 However, that’s where the similarities end.
 Weebly and WordPress differ greatly in terms of ease-of-use, flexibility, and even cost as your needs expand.
 This guide pits Weebly vs. WordPress in a head-to-head matchup so you can pick the winner for your unique business needs.